 - Conduct specialized research tailored to your career goals and business interests.

 - Individualized mentoring of your research and dissertation based on our faculty’s experience in our long-established PhD program in business.

 - Comprehensive program fee of $125,000, to be paid in installments over the course of the program.
-This fee covers 42 credits of required courses, books, materials, meals on class days, and dissertation research guidance.
+This fee covers 42 credits of required courses, books, materials, meals and refreshments during on-campus class days, and dissertation research guidance.

 Benefits of the Doctor of Business Administration Program

 Continuing your executive professional development with a doctoral program leading to the DBA degree enables you to:

 - Reshape your thinking around difficult problems using current research paradigms.

 - Expand your network with fellow executives who, like you, bring their business experience to the classroom and share your goals of pursuing have extensive research, academic, and business training.